Brand Voice

 TL;DR: What is Brand Voice?

-Brand Voice the distinct personality a brand takes on in its communications, including tone, style, and the values it expresses.
+Brand Voice is the distinct personality a brand uses in its communications.
+It includes tone, style, and expressed values.

 What is Brand Voice?